kkatsavaros/ASP.NET-Web-Forms---Entity-Framework-Class-To-Table/ReadMe.txt

-In that project i use Entity Framework to create two database table from two classes using Entity Framework.
+In that project i use Entity Framework to create two database tables from two classes using Entity Framework.

 Entity Framework is an ORM (Object Relational Mapping).